Andrapyre/cortex-kafka-connector-docs/content/docs/config/simple-kafka-properties.md

 `connector.class`: Should be `com.cortex.kafka.connector.CortexSinkConnector` for a kafka-to-cortex integration and `com.cortex.kafka.connector.CortexSourceConnector` for a cortex-to-kafka integration. <br/>
 `bootstrap.servers`: The kafka (not zookeeper) cluster hostname with port. <br/>
 `key.converter`: Key converter class name: Ex: `org.apache.kafka.connect.storage.StringConverter` <br/>
-`value.converter`: Value converter class name: Ex: `oorg.apache.kafka.connect.storage.StringConverter` <br/>
+`value.converter`: Value converter class name: Ex: `org.apache.kafka.connect.storage.StringConverter` <br/>
 `group.id`: The connector group id.
 Required if running Kafka Connect in distributed mode.
 Can be any id that does not conflict with a group id that is currently in use. <br/>

 ### Cortex Specific